Liquid Render Tag Syntax: with, for, Named Params (2026)

 {% endif %}

-A C, JavaScript, or Ruby developer reads this as (available and on-sale-tag) or has-compare-at.
-Liquid reads it right to left as available and (on-sale-tag or has-compare-at).
-The two outcomes diverge whenever the product is unavailable but has a compare at price.
+A JavaScript developer reads this as (available AND has-sale-tag) OR has-compare-at.
+Liquid reads it right to left as available AND (has-sale-tag OR has-compare-at).
+The two outcomes diverge whenever the product is unavailable but has a compare-at price, which is most of an end-of-season catalogue.

-The reliable fix is to compute each piece into a named boolean first, which also makes the intent legible to anyone auditing the theme later:
+The reliable fix: compute each piece into a named boolean first.

 {%- assign has_sale_tag = product.tags contains 'sale' -%}